au190/au190_mqtt_irrigation/README.md

 1. WEMOS-D1-MINI with Tasmota software
 2. Sonoff basic with Tasmota software
 3. Ir for Motion Detection with Tasmota software
-4. Enable disabel the power for the Motor ans also current cunsoption blitzwolf with Tasmota software
+4. Enable disable the power for the Motor and also measuring current consumption with blitzwolf device and Tasmota software.
 (I have also dedicated hardware for all of this)